jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It wasn't.
 And now we're paying for it.

-Because we all need our weakened manufacturing base, old insurance processes, overburdened healthcare system, and in general, our dated economy to provide for us during and after this great pandemic.
+Because we're depending on our weakened manufacturing base, old insurance processes, overburdened healthcare system, and in general, our dated economy to provide for us during and after this great pandemic.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog" target="_blank" class="button small">Reader</a>

 _Keeping the Industrial Age work culture alive means our jobs get more bullshit every year.
-BS jobs are a needless waste.
-We're just at the start of the Internet Age, and there is so much work left to do, to upgrade our society to all the possibilities of modern technology.
+BS jobs are a needless waste because we're just starting the Internet Age.
+There is so much more work to, profit to be earned, and glory to be won, by upgrading our society to all the possibilities of modern technology.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Our Aged Health Care System

 Doctors study really hard to learn how to keep us healthy.
 That's why a medical degree is respected in every society on Earth.

-Despite that esteem, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down her job is.
-You see, when she started medical school in the early '80s, she thought practicing medicine meant making deep connections with patients.
+Despite all the hard work and worldwide esteem, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down her job is.
+You see, when she started medical school in the early '80s, she thought practicing medicine would mean making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

 Instead, Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.